osmandapp/web/main/docs/user/widgets/info-widgets.md

 Weather widgets can be added to the map screen only when OsmAnd [Weather plugin](../plugins/weather.md) is enabled.
 :::

 The Weather widgets display the current weather information for the central point on the map.
-The Weather widgets are automaticaly enabled on the [Weather screen](../plugins/weather.md#weather-forecast-screen).
+The Weather widgets are automatically enabled on the [Weather screen](../plugins/weather.md#weather-forecast-screen).
 They can also be placed on the main screen for everyday use ([see](../plugins/weather#weather-widgets)).

 <Tabs groupId="operating-systems">